Have you ever watched the original Star Wars trilogy?

 But here’s the good news — you don’t have to undertake this journey alone.

-Money Morning New Zealand is here to serve as your mentor and guide.
+Wealth Morning is here to serve as your news source.

 Like Obi Wan-Kenobi, we’re grizzled veterans with our fair share of battle scars.
 We know that investing — much like mastering the mysteries of the Force — is not an exact science.
 It’s more of an art form that demands transcendence and intuition.
 You have to learn how to put your finger on the pulse of the market in order to feel its vibrations.